KGB (AM): Tegna ownership (2018–2019)

 The deal marked Tegna's re-entry into radio, as predecessor Gannett Company had sold its previous radio group to Evergreen Media in 1997.
 The sale was completed on February 15, 2018, ending the Meyer family's stewardship of the stations after 53 years.
-Nielsen Audio ratings in the summer of 2019 ranked KFMB in 18th place among all San Diego area listeners, compared to sixth for rival AM station KOGO 600 AM.
+Nielsen Audio ratings in the summer of 2019 ranked KFMB in 18th place among all San Diego area listeners, compared to sixth for rival AM station KOGO.

 Breakup of the KFMB stations (2019–2020)

 In December 2019, Tegna agreed to sell KFMB-AM-FM to Local Media San Diego for $5 million, putting them back under common control with Local Media's three Mexican-licensed stations and separating them from KFMB-TV.
 The deal did not include the rights to the KFMB call letters.
 The call signs of the KFMB radio stations were changed after the closure of the acquisition.
 Local Media had reportedly explored reselling the AM station after the closure.
-It promptly announced a $1.2 million resale of 760 KFMB to iHeartMedia when the deal closed on March 17, 2020.
+It promptly announced a $1.2 million resale of KFMB AM to iHeartMedia when the deal closed on March 17, 2020.

 KFMB immediately flipped to a temporary simulcast of KOGO at noon local time, with its regular programming resuming on March 19.
 KFMB host Mark Larson said that the KOGO simulcast was necessary due to "the huge logistic challenges" associated with the ownership change and moving of studios. iHeartMedia completed the purchase on June 12, 2020.
 Winterble left KFMB to join WBT in Charlotte, North Carolina, in February 2020.